CHAPTER 7:1-5 HOW CAN WE HONOR ONE ANOTHER IN THE MARRIAGE UNION?

 Second, it’s good to be married.
 While singleness is a good thing, it’s not if immorality is a struggle, thus, marriage is the good option Paul commands: 2 But because of immoralities, each man is to have his own wife, and each woman is to have her own husband.
 The clause, “But because of immoralities” calls attention to sexual sin contextually (6:12-20) and offers the solution “each man is to have his own wife and likewise also the wife to her husband”.
 There are several observations that can be noted.

 First, each man is to be devoted to the one woman he has entered into covenant with and not another wife.
-Second, that being the case, the singular term “wife” not wives supports monogamy, not polygamy.
+Second, that being the case, the singular term “wife” not wives, supports monogamy, not polygamy.
 Third, this is a safeguard for those longing to sexually express themselves within the context of a one flesh union between a man and a woman.
-Fourth, this contradicts the in vogue notion of “same-sex marriage” that many in Western civilization have embraced.
+Fourth, this contradicts the in-vogue notion of “same-sex marriage” that many in Western civilization have embraced.
 Fifth, the same holds true for women.
 Sixth, both male and female have a bent to immorality, both are culpable before Gods’ court of justice, and both are graciously given a solution—marriage.
 Now in this covenant relationship there are duties given for flourishing to obtain.

 Third, duties obtain for both man and woman.
 Paul continues his thought and describes the duties both husband and wife are to fulfill toward each another.
 When Paul says; v-3 “The husband must fulfill his duty to his wife, and likewise also the wife to her husband” he makes abundantly clear that they equally share the responsibility to make the marriage union flourish.

 First, Paul grounds his command of duty/fulfillment on the idea and reality that “authority” over the other’s body is a non-negotiable.
 What does authority here mean?
 On the surface, biblically when one has authority over another they possess the power to command persons (and affect them) to live a certain way, to do certain things.
-This attribute of authority again is grounded in God’s being—one way image bearers express the Creators presence, objective reality, His existence.
+This attribute of authority again is grounded in God’s being—one way image bearers express the Creators presence, objective reality and His existence.

 Second, Paul is sounding the alarm when he states in v-4: “The wife does not have authority over her own body, but the husband does; and likewise also the husband does not have authority over his own body, but the wife does.”